Alluxio/alluxio/docs/en/core-services/Catalog.md

 To specify a configuration file for the UDB, append an option `-o catalog.db.config.file` to `attachdb` command.
-Each time the configuration file is changed, you can use `alluxio table sync` to apply the changes.
+Each time the configuration file is changed, use `alluxio table sync` to apply the changes.

 The configuration file is in JSON format, and can contain these configurations: